-If these circuits are added to the new BMS system, then the lighting schedule can be checked from a central location, so there is less danger of the lights being left on when groups leave the theatres.
+The next step is for these circuits to be added to the new BMS system, then the lighting schedule can be checked from a central location, so there is less danger of the lights being left on when groups leave the theatres.

-This project has started in the seminar rooms - 10 rooms Ratcliffe 1st floor, now link lighting to the HVAC plant, and controllers allow HVAC and lighting to be brought on once they are occupied, but then revert back to default status once the room has been vacated.
-12 rooms in the E Wing have also been completed, covering the ground and first floor and group rooms in the North Building.
+This project started in the seminar rooms - 10 rooms Ratcliffe 1st floor, now link lighting to the HVAC plant, and controllers allow HVAC and lighting to be brought on once they are occupied, but then revert back to default status once the room has been vacated.
+Rooms in the E Wing have also been completed as part of the recent project.
+Further works are to completed within teaching spaces as the next step.